Text original

 Content

-3. Psychosocial factors and psychological bases of food
+- Psychosocial factors and psychological bases of nutrition

-3. Personal communication factors as a health professional
+- Factors of personal communication as a health professional

-1. Steps to follow and handling of contingencies in the consultation
+- Steps to follow and addressing unforeseen issues during the consultation

 Evaluation

-According to the academic regulations for undergraduate studies at UVic-UCC, there is only one official call that foresees two different evaluation periods:
+According to the Academic Regulations for undergraduate studies at UVic-UCC, there is only one official call that provides for two different evaluation periods:

-1. Ordinary period: takes place during the academic period.
-There is continuous evaluation of the activities carried out by the student.
-Personal and group work activities are taken into account for the process evaluation of the subject.
+It takes place during the school period.
+Continuous evaluation of the activities carried out by the student is carried out.
+For the process evaluation of the subject, personal and group work activities are taken into account.
 (The delivery/execution of all assessment activities cannot be extended.)

-The overall score for the subject is the result of the sum obtained from the different tasks and the final exam.
-To be able to make this sum you must have passed the exam.
+The overall score for the subject is the result of the sum obtained from the different assignments and the final exam.
+To be able to make this sum, you must have passed the exam.

 The percentages are as follows:

-The final mark of the subject is the result of the weighting of the marks obtained in each of the parts.
-The subject is passed if a grade equal to or higher than 5 is obtained.
-To be able to average all the items you must have passed the exam with a grade equal to or higher than 5.
+The final grade for the subject is the result of the weighting of the grades obtained in each of the parts.
+The subject is passed if a grade equal to or greater than 5 is obtained.
+In order to average all the items, it is necessary to have passed the exam with a grade equal to or greater than 5.

-2. Complementary assessment period: the student who does not pass some of the activities considered recuperable can make them up during this period, as long as the total of unpassed parts of the subject does not account for 50% of the final grade.
+Students who do not pass some of the activities considered retakeable may retake them during this period, as long as the total number of parts of the subject not passed does not represent 50% of the final grade.

-The final grade for this period is calculated by taking the weighted average of the grades obtained in each of the parts, using the last grade obtained in the ordinary and the supplementary assessment.
-The subject is passed if a grade equal to or higher than 5 is obtained.
+The final grade for this period is calculated by taking the weighted average of the grades obtained in each of the parts, using the last grade obtained in the ordinary and complementary evaluation.
+The subject is passed if a grade equal to or greater than 5 is obtained.

 Methodology

-• Theoretical sessions of the contents of the different subjects of the subject
+- Theoretical sessions on the contents of the different topics of the subject

-• Analysis and critical reading of texts, with the aim of deepening and drawing the conclusions that derive from them
+- Analysis and critical reading of texts, with the aim of delving deeper and drawing the conclusions that arise from them

 Bibliography